-Upon liquidation, to the extent consistent with the Internal Revenue Code and Utah law, any monies remaining from assessments paid by Members for the costs of WECC shall be rebated to Members in proportion to their payments.
-Any remaining assets of WECC shall be transferred to another organization exempt from tax under Section 501(a) of the Internal Revenue Code, or government agency, promoting the same purposes as WECC, as designated by the Board.
+Upon liquidation, to the extent consistent with the Internal Revenue Code and Utah law, any monies remaining from assessments or dues paid by Members for the costs of WECC shall be rebated to Members in proportion to their payments.
+Any remaining assets of WECC shall be transferred to another organization exempt from tax under Section 501(a) of the Internal Revenue Code, or a government agency promoting the same purposes as WECC, as determined by the Board.

 16 Governing Law

+These Bylaws shall be governed under the laws of the state of Utah.
 Unless otherwise agreed, if any conflict of law arises under these Bylaws among the Members, the laws of the United States of America shall govern, as applicable.
-The venue for any legal action initiated under these Bylaws shall be the city and state (or province) in which the headquarters of WECC is located.
+The venue for any legal action initiated under these Bylaws shall be the courts located in the state of Utah.

+Note: The Appendix A: Standards of Conduct for Members of the WECC Board of Directors and the Appendix B: Officers and Employees Standards of Conduct are proposed for deletion from the Bylaws and are not included in this redline.